near/wallet-selector/packages/ledger-wallet/README.md

-# @near-wallet-selector/ledger-wallet
+# @near-wallet-selector/ledger

-This is the [Ledger Wallet](https://www.ledger.com/) package for NEAR Wallet Selector.
+This is the [Ledger](https://www.ledger.com/) package for NEAR Wallet Selector.

 ## Installation and Usage